China’s rapid globalization has created a wealth of opportunities for foreigners, particularly in the fields of translation and interpretation.

 Career Growth Opportunities

-China’s dynamic market offers abundant chances for advancement.
+China’s dynamic market offers abundant chances for advancement, especially for those who specialize in high-demand industries like technology or law.

 Tips for Success in Translation and Interpretation Jobs